 Is your cat suffering from a particular health condition?
 Feeding the right diet might be an important part of their treatment or management plan.
 With any of these diets, we recommend speaking to a vet for advice to help make sure there are no other obvious medical causes for any signs your pet is showing.

 - Grain-free cat food and easy-digestion formulas exist to make sure your pet can enjoy a tasty, nutritious meal while keeping unwanted digestive symptoms at bay.
-So if your cat fits the description, why not try the Beyond Grain Free range or Pro Plan with Optidigest cat food.
+So if your cat fits the description, why not try the Pro Plan with Optidigest cat food.

 - Neutered cat food has been created to tackle some of the side effects of neutering, including weight gain and urinary problems.
 Try a specially-formulated meal with our Pro Plan Sterilised Adult Cat Food with Optidigest.